vercel/virtual-event-starter-kit/README.md

 - Set the Authorization Callback URL as `http://localhost:3000/api/github-oauth` on GitHub.
 - On `.env.local`, set `NEXT_PUBLIC_GITHUB_OAUTH_CLIENT_ID` as the **Client ID** of the OAuth app.
 - Set `GITHUB_OAUTH_CLIENT_SECRET` as the **Client secret** of the OAuth app.
-- Finally, set `SITE_ORIGIN` env var as `http://localhost:3000`.
+- Finally, make sure the `SITE_ORIGIN` environment variable is set as `http://localhost:3000`.
 This is required to get the OAuth popup to work locally.
 - Restart the app (`yarn dev`) after editing `.env.local`.

 #### On Vercel:

 - Set the Authorization Callback URL as `<your deployment’s URL>/api/github-oauth` on GitHub.
 - Set `NEXT_PUBLIC_GITHUB_OAUTH_CLIENT_ID` and `GITHUB_OAUTH_CLIENT_SECRET` on [Vercel Project Environment Variables Settings](https://vercel.com/docs/environment-variables) for the production environment.
-- Edit `SITE_URL` in `lib/constants.ts` to match your deployment’s URL.
+- Edit `SITE_URL` in `lib/constants.ts` to match your deployment’s URL (no trailing slash).
 - Push the code to redeploy the Project on Vercel.

 ### Database

 You need a database to save user data and enable the following features:

-- Generating a unique ticket number for each email.
+- Generating a unique ticket number for each email when signing up on the registration form.
 If DB is not set up, it’ll always be `1234`.
 - Generating a unique ticket image or ticket URL after signing in with GitHub.
 If DB is not set up, each ticket image or URL will show generic data.

 The demo uses [Redis](https://redis.io/), but you can customize it to use any database you like.

-#### Running Locally
+#### Running Redis Locally

-1. Install Redis locally and launch it.
+1. Install Redis locally and run it.
 2. Specify the following in `.env.local`:

 ```